cliffordlab/cliffordlab.github.io/ethics.md

 either in class or as part of my group.

 If you need a reference, please email me at least 4 weeks in advance to ask me if I can do it.
-You may have to email me me a few times to receive a response, as my volume of emails means I must triage my funded projects and job responsibilities out to the top of the pile.
+You may have to email me a few times to receive a response, as my volume of emails means I must triage my funded projects and job responsibilities out to the top of the pile.

 Please forgive me if I don’t respond.
 If you have emailed me three times (5 days apart) and received no response, then I would strongly advise looking for a more responsive human.
-If I do respond positively, I need several pieces of information from you, described here.
+If I do respond positively, I need several pieces of information from you:

 First, please provide a **short** synopsis of the position for which you are applying with a link to the opportunity on the web.